Bluedot-Innovation/PublicAPI-Client-Java/README.md

 The Java API client project provides examples on how to interact with the Bluedot Public APIs.
-It is published as maven project allowing it to be run from command line or a maven enabled IDE.
+It is published as a maven project allowing it to be run from command line or a maven enabled IDE.

 Bluedot Public APIs expose the functionality of the backend system - Bluedot Point Access - that is usually accessed via the web user interface, as RESTful JSON web services.
 Data added through the Public APIs can be edited via the Web Interface - Bluedot Point Access and vice versa